Why a Good Nights Sleep is SO Important Your Health

 How sleep problems can affect your health

 There are many sleep disorders that may interfere with sleep.
-If you sleep less than the recommended minimum of seven to eight hours per night, this can affect your overall health and well-being in both the short term (e.g., drowsy driving) and long term (e.g., risk of obesity, diabetes, heart disease).
+If you sleep less than the recommended minimum of seven to eight hours per night you may be suffering from sleep deprivation, this can affect your overall health and well-being in both the short term (e.g., drowsy driving) and long term (e.g., risk of obesity, diabetes, heart disease).

 What is normal sleep?